Skip to Content

 We admired all the fruit we don’t see at home in the market stalls, browsed souvenir shops, bought Lizano and the ingredients for granizadas at a small supermarket and enjoyed some good people watching.

-a street cart vendor adds powdered milk to a cup as the base for a granizada in the square in la fortuna cr
+A street cart vendor adds powdered milk to a cup as the base for a granizada in the square in la fortuna cr

 We picked a restaurant that had a nice front patio and ate inexpensive arroz con pollo, shrimps and casado with rum cocktails and beer.
 For dessert we bought a bright blue granizada and coconut paletas from a stand next to the town square.
 The square was also where we found a taxi back to our hotel.